phptgcalls/LiveProto/docs/en/bound.md

 # Bound Methods

-?> Note, Here, we’re going to discuss the methods related to [update handlers](en/handlers.md), If you use the library’s custom handler atterbuites, they provide built-in methods that make things easier for you.
+?> Note, Here, we’re going to discuss the methods related to [update handlers](en/handlers.md), If you use the library’s custom handler attributes, they provide built-in methods that make things easier for you.
 However, using them is completely optional

 ---